What is Census Sensibility?

 Census Sensibility is a genealogical research and consultancy business I established in 2016.
 Ever one to inject a pun into anything I do, I laughed for a good 10 minutes when I came up with the name and I continues to giggle when I read it.

 I love learning and have dreams of being a cross between Hermione Granger and a tweed-wearing eccentric professor who doesn’t emerge from her den unless she’s run out of tea.
 I have recently completed the MSc in Genealogical, Paleographic and Heraldic Studies with the University of Strathclyde and specialised in female title inheritance in England and Scotland.
-I am already thinking about a topic of a PhD.

 I’m based in West Sussex and can readily access historical and archival resources in London, Kent, Sussex, Hampshire and Wiltshire.
 Over the years I have also conducted genealogical research in Australia, New Zealand, Scotland, Ireland, France and Belgium.